linkerd/linkerd/namerd/docs/interface.md

 kind: `io.l5d.thriftNameInterpreter`

 A read-only interface providing `NameInterpreter` functionality over the ThriftMux protocol.
-Use linkerd's `io.l5d.namerd` interpreter to resolve destinations via this interface.
+Use Linkerd's `io.l5d.namerd` interpreter to resolve destinations via this interface.

 Key | Default Value | Description
 --- | ------------- | -----------
 ip | loopback address | The local IP address on which to serve the namer interface.
-A value like 0.0.0.0 configures namerd to listen on all local IPv4 interfaces. port | `4100` | The port number on which to serve the namer interface. retryBaseSecs | `600` | Base number of seconds to tell clients to wait before retrying after an error. retryJitterSecs | `60` | Maximum number of seconds to jitter retry time by.
+A value like 0.0.0.0 configures Namerd to listen on all local IPv4 interfaces. port | `4100` | The port number on which to serve the namer interface. retryBaseSecs | `600` | Base number of seconds to tell clients to wait before retrying after an error. retryJitterSecs | `60` | Maximum number of seconds to jitter retry time by.